NandiniGoyal16/Realtime-Editor/README.md

-# 💻 Realtime Code Editor
+# 💻 Coding Room A Realtime Collaboration

 A **realtime collaborative code editor** built with **React**, **Node.js**, and **Socket.io**.
 Users can join rooms, edit code together, and see each other's changes live.